IDREsandbox/vsim/docs/serialization.md

 - there is no version number, but you can always add one
 - I made the enum values match our C++ enum values so we can just static_cast<>.
 This is probably dangerous... anyway if you change the code enums make sure you fix the serializer and write proper conversions.
 - there is no inheritance, use unions
+- object API: the flatbuffer object api (ex.
+ModelInformationT) is slightly more convenient and slightly less efficient.
+Note that if you use the object API to serialize a table, then all child tables probably need to use the same (ex.
+Settings and LockTable).
+Also you have to use postLoad() or something like that (see VSimRoot)

 flatbuffer definitions
 - types.fbs